Facial Feminization Surgery

 Table of contents:

 Facial Feminization Surgery (FFS) is a combination of surgical procedures aimed at reducing what we call ‘masculine facial features’, giving the face a softer and more feminine look.
-During a personal consultation, Dr Bart van de Ven and you can discuss which of the FFS surgery procedures are most suitable for you.
-He has treated over 2,000 patients over the last 10 years.

 Many trans women feel insecure and anxious about their external appearance not matching their internal state of being.
 Facial Feminization Surgery can help them live in confidence as the woman they were all along.